Purpose and Integrity for Sustainable Success in Turbulent Times

 As the Tao is to everything in the world the leaders are to their people.
 Skilled leaders work to make it possible that all people will grow to maturity in good health and will feel free to be who or what by nature they are, yet they claim no credit for all that they do.

-A combination of tradition, religion, philosophy and practical wisdom for living and leading Effectively in Harmony with Ultimate Purpose — avoiding coercion; see also Wu-Forms.
+A combination of tradition, religion, philosophy and practical wisdom for living and leading Effectively in Harmony with Purpose — avoiding pressure and control; see also Natural Collaboration without Pressure and Control (Wu-Forms).

 Being human is to act in the world.
 The purpose of mastering Tao is to cope wisely with life problems (Nonaka & Zhu).